ttu/json-flatfile-datastore/README.md

                     .FirstOrDefault(p => p.Name == "Phil");
 ```

-#### Full-text search
+#### Full-Text Search

-Full-text search can be performed with `Find` method.
-Full-text search does deep search on all child objects. __By default__ the search is not case sensitive.
+Full-text search can be performed with the `Find` method.
+Full-text search performs a deep search on all child objects. __By default__, the search is not case-sensitive.

 ```csharp
 var store = new DataStore(pathToJson);